Vestas Announces Consolidation & Layoffs At Colorado Factories

 WINDSOR, Colo.
 (CBS4) – Vestas Wind Systems announced it will consolidate three factories in Colorado which means 450 jobs will be cut.
 The town of Windsor says its Windsor Blades factory is one of them.

 The Brighton Blades site will seem some changes as it is turned into a North American headquarters for the Global Tooling business, Vestas officials say.
-The Pueblo Towers and Brighton Nacelles factories will also see cuts.RELATED: 7th Colorado Man, Glenn Wes Lee Croy, Charged In January U.S. Capitol Riot
+The Pueblo Towers and Brighton Nacelles factories will also see cuts.RELATED: Flags At Half Staff In Colorado Thursday As Former State Rep. Val Vigil Is Laid To Rest

-The company states in a letter on its website, the cuts “reflect lower near-term market demand, strengthen our Service and Construction setup, and improve executional efficiency.”RELATED: Search For Missing Snowmobiler Buried In Avalanche Near Never Summer Range Continues For 2nd Day
+The company states in a letter on its website, the cuts “reflect lower near-term market demand, strengthen our Service and Construction setup, and improve executional efficiency.”RELATED: State Rep. Donald Valdez Announces Bid To Unseat Rep. Lauren Boebert In 2022

-Vestas says it is offering 150 of the laid off workers new roles in the company.MORE: Sen. Michael Bennet Introduces Public Health Insurance Option Medicare-X
+Vestas says it is offering 150 of the laid off workers new roles in the company.MORE: Denver Weather: Snow Ends But Cold Remains As Coloradans Brush Off Fluffy Snow

 In January, the company announced layoffs of 185 people just after the start of the new year.